-The AIC value for a rank-$k$ candidate model is defined as $AIC_k = \chi^2_k + 2r_k$~\cite{burnhamanderson2002}.
+In our experiment, the candidate models differ by rank, and the AIC score of a rank-$k$ candidate model is defined as ${\rm AIC}_k = \chi^2_k + 2r_k$~\cite{burnhamanderson2002}.
 The first term rewards models in proportion to how well they fit the data, and the second term penalizes models in proportion to their complexity, as measured by the number of parameters.
 For our experiment, the set of candidate models is the set of best-fit rank-$k$ models for $k \in \{2,\dots,10\}$.
 We plot the AIC values for each candidate model in Fig.~\ref{fg:rank}(b). $AIC_k$ is minimized for $k=4$, and we conclude that the true model underlying our dataset is most likely rank 4.
 The relative likelihood of each candidate model is shown in Fig.~\ref{fg:rank}(c).
 We find $w_4 = 0.9998, w_5 = 1.99 \times 10^{-4}$, and $w_{k} < 10^{-12}$ for other values of $k$.